videoatencion/consulta-censo-electoral/README.md

   - Ajuntament de Sant Vicenç for funding this development.
   - Jesus Gomiz Galvez from Ajuntament de Rubí for his support in providing the format of Censo Electoral extracted from the Instituto Nacional de Estadística for the city councils.
+  - Miquel Estapé Valls from Consorci AOC for his advice in security and RGPD compliance on WhatsApp and Telegram.

 ## How does it work?

 TL;TR